ashley-leung/monzo-interview/behavioral.md

 Even though the partnership was later paused for commercial reasons, the system delivered strong technical outcomes:

 - 100% of eligible transactions processed with zero data loss
-- Consumer lag reduced to <30 seconds under load
-- On-call incidents dropped from ~3/week → <1/month
 - Architecture became the template for the next partnership, reducing their ramp-up from weeks to days
+- Consumer lag reduced from 60,000 to 100
+- Shared knowledge through company wide Engineering excellance talks about kafka

 ### Reflection
 I realised I treated this as a guaranteed partnership rather than a platform investment with risk.